 We consider the reference configuration $\Omega = (0,1)^d$ discretized on a Cartesian mesh with 8 cells along each direction.
 We specify $\mu=1$, a uniform downwards body force $\bB = -0.02\be_2$, and homogeneous Dirichlet BCs on $\Gamma_D = \{\bx\in\partial\Omega, x_1=0\}$.
-In Table \ref{tab:primal_elasticity} we present the PCG iteration counts required to reduce the residual by a factor of $10^8$.
+In Table \ref{tab:primal_elasticity} we present the PCG iteration counts required to reduce the Euclidean norm of the residual by a factor of $10^8$ starting from a zero initial guess.
 As the preconditioner, we employ the hybrid $p$-multigrid/Schwarz method with vertex-star patches and the SDC/FDM/sparse relaxation and a coarse space with $p=1$.
-As expected from \eqref{eq:SDC}, our numerical experiments confirm that robustness with respect to $\nu$ cannot be achieved with SDC relaxation on vertex-star patches.
+As expected from \eqref{eq:SDC}, the results confirm that the approach is reasonably $p$-robust, but that robustness with respect to $\nu$ cannot be achieved with SDC relaxation on vertex-star patches.

-\section{Mixed FEM formulations of linear elasticity}
+\subsection{Mixed FEM formulations of linear elasticity}

 In order to avoid locking in nearly incompressible continua, or impose the incompressibility constraint, the standard approach is to introduce a pressure-like variable and discretize with a mixed FEM.
-This is expressed by the weak formulation: find $(\bu, p)\in V\times Q$ such that
+This is expressed by the weak formulation: find $(\bu-\bu_0, p)\in V\times Q$ such that

 where

 and $Q = L^2_0(\Omega)$ for $\lambda = \infty$ and $\Gamma_D = \partial \Omega$, or $Q = L^2(\Omega)$ otherwise.